dojo/docs/dojo/text.rst

 dojo/text
 =========

 dojo/text is an AMD plugin that loads string data from a file.
-It is the replacement for ``dojo.cache`` from earlier versions of dojo.
+It is the replacement for :ref:`dojo/cache() <dojo/cache>` from earlier versions of dojo.

 .. js ::